Skip to main content

 What are Ionic Swaps?

-Ionic Swaps are an improvement on Atomic Swaps, innovating seamless cryptocurrency exchanges while preserving user privacy.
-Ionic Swaps are a safe and consistent way to perform peer-to-peer swaps in which neither party has an unfair advantage.
+Ionic Swaps are an improvement on Atomic Swaps: a safe way to swap assets peer-to-peer, with privacy preserved and neither party holding an unfair advantage.
 This technology is used by our DEX: Zano Trade.

 What is an alias and how does it work?